anyc/skiller-ctl/README.md

 skiller-ctl
 ===========

-The usual and the multimedia keys of
+The common and the multimedia keys of
 [Sharkoon Skiller keyboards](https://www.sharkoon.com/product/1693/SkillerProPlus)
 work out of the box on Linux systems.
-With this tool, you can control the additional features like the changeable LED color and brightness from your PC.
+With this tool, you can control the additional features like the changeable background LED color and brightness from your PC.

 Please note, as this tool is based on [libusb](http://www.libusb.org), the keyboard is disconnected for a short time from the input handler of the kernel.
 Hence,